arrow-progressPipelines

 Salesforce org connections represent your actual Salesforce organizations that SRE.ai deploys to.

-SRE.ai supportds two types of Salesforce orgs connections:
+SRE.ai supports two types of Salesforce orgs connections:

 • Regular Orgs: